hansmi/prometheus-textformat-merge/README.md

 node_disk_io_time_seconds_total{device="dm-5"} 0.372
 ```

-Note how the same metric was combined from multiple sources.
-See the `--help`
+Note how the same metric was combined from multiple sources and written to
-output for available flags.
+a file.
+See the `--help` output for available flags.

 ## Installation